 - drugs, and/or,

-Our PSOs are onsite at train stations, trains, trams and major bus interchanges across Victoria, working to keep you safe.
+Our PSOs are onsite at train stations and their surrounds, trains, trams and major bus interchanges across Victoria, working to keep you safe.

 PSOs conduct roving patrols at a further 119 metropolitan railway stations from approximately 5pm to the last train.

-PSOs are at 49 railway stations overnight on Fridays and Saturdays during the operation of Melbourne’s Night Network services.
+Static PSO patrols on Fridays and Saturdays from 10pm to 6am.
+These PSOs are deployed at 50 railway stations during the operation of Melbourne’s Night Network services.

 Find a PSO at a railway station near you

-From Sunday 19 April 2026, Protective Services Officers (PSOs) are deployed across Victoria’s rail network under a new Active Deployment Model to provide a visible safety presence on and around train stations.
+As of Sunday 19 April 2026, protective services officers have been deployed across Victoria’s rail network.
+This Active Deployment Model provides a visible safety presence on and around train stations for the community.

 Travel safety tips